jkulawik/blog/_drafts/discord-alternative.md

 Come with me on the fruitless journey of trying to find a good Discord replacement.
 Preferably free, open source and self-hostable.

+Note: this post came out really extensive;
+I covered pretty much every chat platform I have heard of, so bear with me :)

 ### The rationale

 The reasons for moving away from Discord are several.